-Digital Forensic Investigations Concentration
+Digital Forensics Investigations Concentration

 Through this concentration, you will dive into the dark web of organized crime and financial crimes.
 Network with professionals and explore careers in cybercrime investigations, fraud investigations, international-crime investigations, organized-crime investigations, corporate security, loss prevention, anti-money laundering, law enforcement, risk management and numerous other fields.
 Computer crimes are growing exponentially, as are career opportunities.
 Students can mix courses in white-collar crime and computer crime to enhance opportunities.

-The Digital Forensic Investigations Concentration is designed to provide students with the knowledge and competencies to prepare for the IAFCI Digital Forensics Certification Board (DFCB) and Certified Cyber Crimes Investigator (CCCI), and other national and international certifications.
+The Digital Forensics Investigations Concentration is designed to provide students with the knowledge and competencies to prepare for the IAFCI Digital Forensics Certification Board (DFCB) and Certified Cyber Crimes Investigator (CCCI), and other national and international certifications.

 The program requires 30 units of graduate credit for the degree.

 Required Courses (for a total of 15 credits)

 - CJST 6603 – Internet Vulnerabilities and Criminal Activity

 - LSTD 6620 – Regulation & Occupational Fraud

 - CJST 6600 – Computer Crime: Legal Issues and Investigative Procedures

 - CJST 6604 – Network Security Data Protection and Telecommunications